Welcome to the wonderful and amazing world of Tarantulas!

 Substrate holds moisture which will keep your spiders enclosure humid.
 I like to use coco-fiber as a substrate for all my tarantulas.
 Coco-fiber, potting soil, peat moss, vermiculite or a combination thereof, are commonly used substrates.
 Use only organic and chemical/fertilizer free substrates.
 Do not use sand, pebbles, rocks or wood chips.

 It is extremely important not to use any sort of screen or mesh for your adult tarantula.
 Tarantulas have two tiny claws at the ends of each Tarsus (that's foot to us humans).
 It is very easy for a large tarantula to get it's claws caught in a screen.
 If a leg is caught the tarantula can very easily injure itself - oftentimes these injuries are fatal.
 I almost lost a prized tarantula to a screen lid.
 I found her dangling by one leg.
 We are both so lucky she didn't struggle!
 Otherwise, I doubt she would have survived the experience.
 Please don't make this mistake!
-Slings and juveniles claws are not large enough to get hooked on screen which is why we still use the screen vents on our small and medium size enclosures.
+Keep in mind Slings and juveniles claws are not large enough to get hooked on screen which is why we use the screen vents on our small and medium size enclosures.

 Please note: The vials and cups the tarantulas are shipped in are excellent for just that however, we do not recommend housing the tarantulas in their shipping containers.
 Doing so will void our extended health guarantee.